boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 For more information, see [overlays](#overlays).

+## General

+The time running from battery depends a lot from the configuration.

+The application enables per default to suspend the UART and the 3.3V.

+Depending on the SIM-Card, the HPPLMN (automatic search for higher priorized PLMN) consumes quite a lot energy. e.g. a HPPLMN interval of 2h and an average searchtime of 60s ends up at a power consumption comparable with 10 message exchanges every hour.
+So check your SIM-card (enable COAP_SEND_SIM_INFO), not that you get surprised!

+The usage of the sensors also reduces that time.
+Consider to measure less frequent, e.g. every 10 minutes instead of every couple of seconds.

 ## Basic

 - **COAP_SERVER_HOSTNAME**, hostname of the coap/dtls 1.2 cid server.
 Default is the Californium's sandbox at `californium.eclipseprojects.io`.